ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VSCode/README.md

-This guide is based on using VS Code in .NET 7 WPF.
-Although there are numerous map services available for setting up a base map, only a few articles discuss how to do it for a desktop project, and they can be overcomplicated.
-In this article, I will cover how to create a desktop WPF application that displays a 3rd-party background map using VS Code in a simple manner.
+In this article, we will demonstrate how to create an aesthetically pleasing map in a desktop project using VS Code.
+The project is designed for Windows and uses .Net 7.
+However, you can also create a similar .Net Framework/.Net Core project using Visual Studio.

 # Desktop Maps Quick Start: Display a Simple Map using VS Code

-In this section, we'll show you how to create a visually appealing map using VS Code.

 To begin working on the map, you will need to create a project in VS Code.
 Afterwards, we will guide you through the process of adding the required packages and setting up the map by adding a background.

 ### Step 1: Setup VS Code

-VS Code is a lightweight, open-source development environment that is beloved by millions of developers.
-I'm going to finish today's project using VS Code, which will use .NET 7.0 on a Windows machine.

 First, install [.NET 7.0 SDK x64](https://dotnet.microsoft.com/en-us/download)